-Standard Membership shall be available to any suitably qualified medical practitioner or scientist actively involved in any of the hepatic, pancreatic or biliary fields.
+Combined Standard Membership: Membership of IHPBA and the local Regional Associationis available to any suitably qualified medical practitioner or scientist actively involved in any of the hepatic, pancreatic or biliary fields.
+Combined Standard Members enjoy full membership status in both the Corporation and the Regional Association.

-Junior Membership IHPBA: In an effort to make membership more affordable for young doctors and residents, the Corporation offers Junior Membership for applicants who are 1) either under the age of 35 and/or 2) approved candidate members of the Americas Hepato-Pancreato-Biliary Association (AHPBA).
+Combined Junior Membership: In an effort to make membership more affordable for young doctors and residents, the Corporation offers Combined IHPBA/Regional Association Junior Membership for applicants who are 1) either under the age of 35 and/or 2) approved candidate members of the Americas Hepato-Pancreato-Biliary Association (AHPBA).
 Junior members enjoy the same benefits as full members.

-IHPBA / E-AHPBA

-Combined Standard Membership IHPBA/E-AHPBA: the Corporation and the European-African Hepato-Pancreato-Biliary Association (E-AHPBA) offer Combined Standard Membership.
-Such Combined Standard Members enjoy full Standard Membership status in both the Corporation and the E-AHPBA.

-Combined Junior Membership IHPBA/E-AHPBA: Applicants under the age of 35 can apply for combined membership of the Corporation and E-AHPBA at junior members’ rates.

-IHPBA / A-PHPBA

-Combined Standard Membership IHPBA/A-PHPBA: the Corporation and the Asian-Pacific Hepato-Pancreato-Biliary Association (A-PHPBA) offer Combined Standard Membership.
-Such Combined Standard Members enjoy full Standard Membership status in both the Corporation and the A-PHPBA.

-Combined Junior Membership IHPBA/A-PHPBA: Applicants under the age of 35 can apply for combined membership of the Corporation and A-PHPBA at junior members’ rates.

-IHPBA /AHPBA

-IHPBA with AHPBA Discount Standard Membership: the Corporation and AHPBA offer a discount to applicants who apply for or renew membership of both Associations.

-IHPBA with AHPBA Discount Junior Membership: Existing AHPBA candidate members can apply for IHPBA Junior Membership at a discounted rate.

 Senior Membership may be offered to Standard Members after retirement from active academic or clinical practice.
 Standard Members may apply for Senior Membership by email to the Corporation Secretariat.
-Senior Members shall receive notices of activities of the Corporation, such as conferences, but will not have voting rights or receive the Corporation's journal (HPB).
+Senior Members shall receive notices of activities of the Corporation, such as conferences, but will not have voting rights.
 Senior Members will be exempt from the annual membership subscription.

 Honorary Membership shall be considered for those distinguished individuals who have made exceptional contributions in the fields of hepatic, pancreatic and biliary disease, whether clinical or scientific.
 Honorary Membership may be proposed by any Member for consideration by the Corporation's Council.
-If a majority of the Council then in office approve the proposal, it will then require the approval of a majority vote of Members present at the Corporation’s next General Assembly.
-Honorary Members will have all the voting rights of Active Members but are excluded from holding office and are exempt from the annual membership subscription.
-(Any reference herein to a vote of the Members or Membership shall mean a vote of the Active and Honorary Members.)
+If a majority of the Council then in office approves the proposal, it will then require the approval of a majority vote of Members present at the Corporation’s next General Assembly.
+Honorary Members will have all the voting rights of Members but are excluded from holding office and are exempt from the annual membership subscription.
+(Any reference herein to a vote of the Members or Membership shall mean a vote of the Members and Honorary Members.)

 Section 3.
-Election of Active Members.
-Candidates for any category of Active Membership shall complete and submit the Corporation’s online application form.
+Election of Members.
+Candidates for any category of Membership shall complete and submit the Corporation’s online application form.
 Membership commences on payment of the appropriate annual membership subscription.
 A list of new members will be published at least annually online.